 Several decades later, U.S. Navy troops introduced the hat during World War II to shield their heads and eyes from the sun as well as to prevent themselves from heat-related illnesses and glare while aiming firearms.

-The reasons that attracted the troops to wear them at first are because of the practical and durable qualities that are beneficial to them during the war.
+The reasons that attracted the troops to wear them at first because of the practical and durable qualities that were beneficial to them during the war.

 Around the same time, the Israeli armed forces began using a soft-crowned hat with a wide brim, similar to the Daisy Mae.

-After that, the American troops then use it again during the Vietnam War from the '50s to the '70s.
+After that, the American troops then used it again during the Vietnam War from the '50s to the '70s.